SKapal/SKapal/README.md

 ## 🚀 Featured Project

 ### [Leisurely](https://leisurely-backend.vercel.app/)
-A timeline-focused iOS app that lets you log daily activities in natural language and visualize your habits with interactive heatmaps and timelines.
+A timeline-focused iOS app that lets you log daily activities in natural language and visualize your habits with heatmaps and AI-powered weekly reflections.

 - Emphasizes personal reflection and habit tracking
 - Built with SwiftUI & Core Data